CKRT-DT

-CKRT-DT, virtual and VHF digital channel 7, was an Ici Radio-Canada Télé-affiliated station licensed to Rivière-du-Loup, Quebec, Canada.
+CKRT-DT (channel 7) was a television station in Rivière-du-Loup, Quebec, Canada, which served as a private affiliate of Ici Radio-Canada Télé.
 Owned by the Simard family and their company, Télé Inter-Rives, it was sister to Noovo affiliate CFTF-DT and TVA affiliate CIMT-DT.
 This arrangement made the station part of a so-called "triple-stick"—three stations owned by a single company.
 The three stations shared studios on Rue de la Chute and Rue Frontenac in Rivière-du-Loup; CKRT-DT's transmitter was located near Chemin du Mont Bleu in Picard.

 CKRT went off the air for the last time on August 31, 2021; it was the last remaining privately owned Radio-Canada affiliate.

 Overview

-The station first aired on January 14, 1962 and had been owned by the Simard family for its entire existence.
+The station first aired on January 14, 1962, and had been owned by the Simard family for its entire existence.
 Station founder Luc Simard had gotten word that CJBR-TV in Rimouski wanted to set up a rebroadcaster in Rivière-du-Loup, but felt the city was big enough for a station in its own right.
 It operated mostly as a repeater of CFCM-TV in Quebec City for its first two weeks on the air.
 Its original studio, near the transmitter in Picard, opened on February 9.
 The station went dark due to a fire in 1963, but was only off the air for nine days.

 Not long after bringing the station on-air, the Simards discovered that the lower, western portions of the city experienced frequent signal dropout.
 Realizing that there was no way to serve all of the city from a single transmitter, CKRT applied for and received permission to sign on a "nested" rebroadcaster in Rivière-du-Loup, CKRT-TV-3, on channel 13.
 The repeater signed on in 1964 and mainly served the western portion of the city.
 All other stations in the region eventually followed CKRT's lead.
 Earlier that year, it moved to its current studio in Rivière-du-Loup.

 CKRT did not have access to alternative non-network program sources (as privately owned English language CBC affiliates did when they existed).
 For this reason, it operated mostly as a semi-satellite of CBFT in Montreal.
 It also carried Radio-Canada's regional news program for eastern Quebec, Le Téléjournal/Est-du-Québec, from CJBR in Rimouski.